-If one or more of the factors are not present (i.e., there is a zero in the denominator on lines 1f, 3a or 5h in column B), divide by the number of factors present.
-If the numerator is zero, but a denominator is present, include that factor in the number of factors present.
+- If one or more of the factors are not present (i.e., there is a zero in the denominator on lines 1f, 3a or 5h in column B), divide by the number of factors present. - If the numerator is zero, but a denominator is present, include that factor in the number of factors present.

-Enter the apportionment fraction (decimal) here and on Schedule A, line 10.
+Enter the apportionment fraction (decimal) here and on Schedule A, line 12.

-Part 2 - Double-Weighted Sales Factor Formula Election
+▶ Part 2 - Phased-in Sales Factor Formula